Chocolate Peanut Butter Chia Pudding

 This post may contain affiliate links.
 Please read our disclosure policy.

-Chocolate peanut butter chia pudding is a healthy dessert, breakfast or snack.
+Chocolate peanut butter chia pudding is a nutritious dessert, breakfast or snack.
 It’s made with 7 healthy ingredients in 5 minutes and it tastes like a peanut butter cup!

 Overhead view of four jars of Creamy Chocolate Peanut Butter Chia Pudding with whipped cream and chocolate leaves